 Under this service pharmacies provide support to eligible patients presenting with a minor ailment such as conjunctivitis or diarrhoea.
 Following assessment, the pharmacist might give advice, supply appropriate over-the-counter medicines or dressings to treat the ailment or refer the patient to another health professional.
 In providing the service the pharmacy works to guidelines set out in a local protocol which will define the groups of persons eligible to receive treatment and the formulary from which medicines may be issued.

 Where assessment of the patient’s condition and the provision of advice and support in managing the ailment are carried out by a pharmacist, this is an exempt service.
 But any medicines or dressings issued will be standard rated where they constitute separate supplies of goods.
 Payment for the goods is made by the NHS rather than the patient.

 These directions are drawn up locally.
 They permit pharmacists to issue defined drugs to a class of patients presenting with particular conditions.
-PGDs do not amount to ‘prescriptions’ because they are not written in respect of an identified, individual patient so the supply of goods will be taxable at the standard rate.
+Patient Group Directions do not amount to ‘prescriptions’ because they are not written in respect of an identified, individual patient so the supply of goods will be taxable at the standard rate.

 Contractors requiring assistance in determining the liability of their enhanced services should contact the helpline.

 11.8.1 Electronic Prescription Service

 Electronic Prescription Service (EPS) lets prescribers send and dispensers receive prescriptions electronically (drugs and medicines are dispensed against electronic rather than paper prescriptions).
 In order to use the EPS, a contractor needs to comply with the requirements for the EPS system.

 EPS is being deployed with 2 releases of software (release 1 and release 2).
 Contractors will receive 2 fees as a contribution for implementing release 1 and 1 fee for implementing release 2.
 These fees reflect pharmacies having the right information technology and software systems in place.